COSIMA/regional-mom6/docs/contributing.md

 ## Testing

 To run the tests from a local clone of the repository we first need to create a conda environment with all the dependencies required.
-From the repositories local clone main directory do
+From the repository's local clone main directory do

 ```{code-block} bash